 Knowing the difference between interest rate and APR is essential when shopping for a mortgage.
 Follow along to learn more about APR vs interest rate and which to consider when searching for the best deal.

-The interest rate, or nominal rate, on a mortgage is the yearly interest expense incurred by the borrower.
+The interest rate, or nominal rate, on a mortgage is the expense of borrowing from a lender.
 Interest rate is expressed as a percentage and may be fixed or variable, depending on the type of mortgage you choose.

-APR, or annual percentage rate, is a little more complex in that it reflects both your interest rate and any additional costs associated with the mortgage, including lender fees.
+APR, or annual percentage rate, is a little more complex because it reflects both your interest rate and any additional costs associated with the mortgage, including lender fees.
 These additional costs could include: